VarunDixit73/VarunDixit73/README.md

 # 💫About Me :
 I am currently working on Data Science and Machine Learning using Python.

-Studying Bachelors of Technology (Information Technology) at BBDNITM I am IBM certified for Data Science with Python
+Studying Bachelors of Technology (Information Technology) at BBDNITM.

+I am IBM certified for Data Science with Python.

-Intern at Digipodium
+Intern at Digipodium.

 ## 🌐Socials